Advertiser Disclosure

 Each family of Amex cards has its own set of levels.
 And in relation to the travel rewards cards that earn Membership Rewards points, the pecking order is the Centurion card, Amex Platinum card, Amex Gold card, and Amex Green card.

-Meanwhile, with cash-back cards, the Amex Blue Cash Preferred card is at a higher level compared to the Amex Blue Cash Everyday card and the Amex Cash Magnet card.
+Meanwhile, with cash-back cards, the Amex Blue Cash Preferred card is at a higher level compared to the Amex Blue Cash Everyday card.

 With Delta, we’re looking at the Delta Reserve card being the top product, followed by the Delta Platinum card, Delta Gold card, and Delta Blue card.